 Reasons behind the ownership of individual publicly listed shares are stated in the Companyʼs securities report.

 2. Policy on the exercise of voting rights

 Regarding voting rights for shares held by the Company in invested companies, together with a detailed examination of the management status of the relevant company, the Company exercises such rights following a comprehensive investigation of each proposed agenda item to determine whether it will damage corporate value or the interests of the Company and other shareholders.
 In exercising voting rights, the Company, in accordance with internal regulations, seeks either the approval of the Board of Executive Directors or a decision for the relevant director in charge depending on the level of investment, etc.

 Chapter 2 Encourage Active Information Disclosure and Dialogue with Shareholders and Investors

 Article 9 Information Disclosure and Public Release

-In terms of information disclosure and public release, the Company has defined an “IR and Information Disclosure Policy” found on its corporate website (http://corp.asahi.co.jp/en).
+In terms of information disclosure and public release, the Company has defined an “IR and Information Disclosure Policy ” found on its corporate website (https://corp.asahi.co.jp/en) .
 A summary of the policy is described below.

 1. Basic Policy on Information Disclosure and Public Release

-To ensure shareholder equality on an ongoing basis and to deepen understanding of Asahi Broadcasting Corporation among all stakeholders, the Company carries out timely and proper disclosure required by relevant laws and regulations.
+To ensure shareholder equality on an ongoing basis and to deepen understanding of the Company among all stakeholders, the Company carries out timely and proper disclosure required by relevant laws and regulations.
 At the same time, it also proactively announces matters beyond disclosure required by law.
 In terms of content, the Company strives to deliver high-value-added, accessibly expressed content tailored to the attributes and concerns of the intended recipient.

 2. Content of Information Disclosure and Public Release